Minimal lectures on two-dimensional conformal field theory: Fields and correlation functions

 Now that we understand the algebraic structure of conformal symmetry in two dimensions, let us study how the Virasoro algebra acts on objects that live on the Riemann sphere -- the fields of conformal field theory.
-(Technically, fields are sections of vector bundles over the sphere.)
+We will not try to construct the fields, or to specify the space they live in: it is enough to view fields as notations for describing the properties of correlation functions, and to understand equations for fields as valid inside correlation functions.